 If ALL you got at CHI was any two of the following things, the experience is well worth the money–and of course, you get all five:

 1. The education in the form of classes every morning and afternoon, and the chance to learn from Bobby Morgan.
 (He was unfortunately not there when I was, as his daughter got married; however, I heard 100% good things about his knowledge base, teaching style, and overall nurturing personality.)
 I had Madeleine instead, and I’m so crazy about her I’m talking to her about co-teaching a retreat next summer.
-You’ll learn about everything from affirmations, to genetically modified foods, to essential oils to how to stimulate peristalsis in the colon.
+You’ll learn about everything from affirmations, to genetically modified foods, to how to stimulate peristalsis in the colon.
 I did a guest lecture and so did our scholar-monk (another guest at CHI), Bhante.
 You’ll get lots of food demos: how to make Rejuvelac (an enzyme-rich probiotic drink from sprouted wheat or quinoa), seed cheese, almond milk, raw treats, sauerkraut, and more.

 2. The wheat grass juice.
 You get three 2-oz. shots a day, 8 oz. to put in your bath every other night, 8 oz. twice a day as an “implant” (I will explain in a minute), wheat grass face masks, and more.
 While I was there, our lung-cancer patient was given poultices for his chest.
 Our eye-infection patient put it in her eye.
 Someone with a foot fungal infection was offered foot baths.
 If you’ve ever juiced wheat grass, you know it’s highly time consuming, requiring special equipment.
 You are getting about 30 oz. a day, which would cost you about $60 if you called in an order to your health food store or Jamba Juice!
 You’ll be treated to a tour of the wheatgrass greenhouse, and they teach you to grow your own.